schibsted/spid-tech-docs/resources/articles/sdks/javascript.md

 ## Checking and accepting agreements

-The response session object contains a boolean field called `agreementAccepted`.
+The response session object contains two boolean fields called `defaultAgreementAccepted` and `clientAgreementAccepted`.
-If this field is false, you can have the SDK issue a call to the relevant endpoint (i.e. `ajax/acceptAgreement`) when, for example, the user presses a button.
-If the `acceptAgreement` request is successful, the `auth.sessionChange` will fire, and the event response data will include the updated value for the `agreementAccepted` field.
+If one of those fields is __false__, you can have the SDK issue a call to the relevant endpoint (i.e. `ajax/acceptAgreement`) when, for example, the user presses a button.
+If the `acceptAgreement` request is successful, the `auth.sessionChange` will fire, and the event response data will include the updated values for the `defaultAgreementAccepted` and `clientAgreementAccepted` fields.

 ```html
 <script type="text/javascript" src="SPID_JSSDK_URI"></script>